RealNumberI/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
-How do you know? **It didn't seem to terminate becuase a command line never popped up until I hit ctl-C.**
+How do you know? **It didn't seem to terminate because a command line never popped up until I hit ctl-C.**
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages